Marilyn Culpitt - Principal

 Adam Robins grew up on the Sunshine Coast, and started performing at the age of seven.
 Upon graduating high school, he moved to Brisbane to undertake study at the Australian Dance Performance Institute, focusing on Musical Theatre and Commercial Dance.

 Adam graduated in 2013 and secured his first international contract with Princess Cruises.
 Adam completed five contracts (2014-2017) sailing the world, including an inaugural take out of the Majestic Princess.

 Adam has performed at Tokyo Disneyland (2018/2019) in ‘One Man’s Dream II: The Magic Lives On’ portraying iconic Disney characters including Prince Phillip, Prince Charming, Captain Hook, and Claude Frollo.

 Home in Australia, Adam works as a mentor and teacher while still actively performing in local events, theme parks and with entertainment companies.

 ‘I am so grateful to be part of Ascot School of Dance!

-Emma has been a student at Ascot School of Dance for 14 years and has completed RAD Grades 1-8, Intermediate and Advanced Foundation (all with Distinction), as well as completing several levels in CSTD Jazz, Tap and Ballet.
-Emma is currently in her second year at QUT studying a Bachelor of Fine Arts (Dance Performance) and hopes to dance professionally in future.
+Emma has been a student at Ascot School of Dance for 14 years and has completed RAD Grades 1-8, Intermediate, Advanced Foundation and Advanced 1 as well as completing several levels in CSTD Jazz, Tap and Ballet.
+Emma is currently in her third year at QUT studying a Bachelor of Fine Arts (Dance Performance) and is also studying for her RAD Teacher's Certificate.
+Emma hopes to dance professionally in the future.